Canon SX60 vs Olympus XZ-2

 It is notable that the SX60 has a microphone port, which is missing on the XZ-2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the SX60 and the XZ-2 have been discontinued, but can regularly be found used on eBay.
+Both the SX60 and the XZ-2 have been discontinued, but can regularly be found used on ebay.
 The SX60 was replaced by the Canon SX70, while the XZ-2 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SX60 and XZ-2 can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Olympus XZ-2 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX60 or the Olympus XZ-2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.